SERVIR-WA/GALUP/training/1_lu/modules/README.md

 ### 3.2.
 Turn in the Exercises

-At the end of every Module, a dedicated link is provided for you to submit
+At the end of every Module, a dedicated link is provided for you to submit the completed exercise files.
+In addition, we ask you to complete a post-training survey for you to provide us feedbacks and comments to help us improve the training materials so that we can adjust our materials in the future that better suit your preferences.